Introduction to dynamical mean-field theory of randomly connected neural networks with bidirectionally correlated couplings: Dynamical mean-field theory

 The first line of Eq. \eqref{final-Z} clearly illustrates that the $N$-neuron interactive system degrades to $N$ factorized one-neuron effective systems.
 And equation~\eqref{Eact} further suggests that the dynamical mean-field description of the $N$-neuron dynamics exists [from Eq.~\eqref{act}], i.e.,

 where $\langle\gamma(t)\gamma(t^{\prime})\rangle = g^2 C(t,t^{\prime}) + \sigma^2\delta(t-t^{\prime}) $.
 When $\eta=0$, Eq. (\ref{dmft-pi}) reduces to Eq. (\ref{dmft-eta0}).
-It is interesting that the spatially correlated asymmetric connections between neurons in the $N$-neuron system are transformed into accumulated interactions of dynamics history in the one-neuron (mean-field description) system.
+It is interesting that the spatially correlated asymmetric connections between neurons in the $N$-neuron system are transformed into integration (long-term) of dynamics history in the one-neuron (mean-field description) system, which was also clarified in the failure of local chaos hypothesis in discrete dynamics of this type of random neural networks~\cite{LCH-1995}.
 The underlying physics is more transparent in the cavity framework introduced later.

 The MSDRJ formalism allows one to derive integro-differential equations involving response and correlation functions.
 For example, we could compute the dynamical equations of mean-field correlation function $\Delta(t,t^{\prime})=\langle x(t)x(t^{\prime}) \rangle$ and response function $\chi(t,t^{\prime}) = \left.\frac{\delta\langle x_i(t)\rangle}{\delta j_i(t^{\prime})}\right|_{\boldsymbol{j}=0}$ for currents.
 First, we consider two identities,